Trailing Trial General Committee Procedures -

 - Send judges' packets to ABC members requesting to become judges and current judges requesting to move up to the next level of judging

-- Send applications to the committee and ballots for voting within (15) fifteen working days of receipt of applications.
-Committee members are to return ballots within (15) fifteen working days of receipt of ballots; any ballot not returned will be considered a failure to return the vote by the specified deadline.
+- Send applications to the committee for voting within (15) fifteen working days of receipt of applications.
+Committee members are to vote within (15) fifteen working days of receipt; any non-vote will be considered a failure to return the vote by the specified deadline.

-- Send balloted results to the ABC president for publication and ABC board approval.
-Upon approval, send letters of affirmation to applicants and judges' work sheets for next level.
+- Upon approval, send letters of affirmation to applicants and judges' work sheets for next level.

 - Term of appointment expired